Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Being in a good frame of mind helps keep one in the picture of health."
+> "What most people need to learn in life is how to love people and use things instead of using people and loving things."
 > — **Unknown**

 ---